 - Driving the wrong way on a limited-access highway;

 - Causing an accident resulting in death or serious physical injury while driving under the influence;

 - Having a particularly high BAC of 0.15 or higher;

 - Refusing to submit to a chemical blood, breath or urine test as required by law; and

 - Driving under the influence with a passenger under the age of twelve (12) years old.

-Importantly, if you drive in Kentucky, then you have impliedly consented to a blood, breath or urine test if you are arrested on suspicion of driving under the influence.
+If you drive in Kentucky, then you have impliedly consented to a blood, breath, or urine test if you are arrested on suspicion of driving under the influence.
 This implied consent law means that if you are driving under the influence, refusing to submit to a chemical test will result in aggravating circumstances being applied to your case.

 Arrested for a DUI?
 Contact Us Today.